 Brigitte Sossou Perenyi

-Brigitte is an international activist, researcher and the producer of Katsotso, a citizen journalist-led multi-media project and SMS advocacy system we are developing in Ghana with On our Radar.
+Brigitte is an international activist, researcher and the producer of Katsotso, a citizen journalist-led multi-media project we are developing in Ghana in conjunction with Impact Africa.
 Brigitte, who was born in Togo, is a survivor of the trokosi practice, a form of ritual and sexual servitude, practised in communities in Ghana, Togo, Benin and Nigeria.
 She has dedicated her life to using her personal story and experience to end the trokosi practice and empower marginalised communities.